gencay/vscode-chatgpt/README.md

 2. A new browser window (Default is `Chrome` but you may override it with any Chromium-based browser) will open up redirected to https://chat.openai.com/.
 Wait till you see login page, and click on Login on your browser.

    - If you see a `ChatGPT is at capacity right now` message, the extension will refresh the page every 2 seconds until it's passed.
 If OpenAI systems are experiencing issues and the extension fails to see Login page after 10 retries, the browser will be automatically closed.
+   - If you are ChatGPT Plus subscriber, you may enter your email address to receive a Magic Link.
+Open that link in the same tab that the extension opens for Browser auto-login.
+Do not click on it from your email, since clicking will deactivate it and you will need to request a new link.
+This is required for the extension to be able to use the browser it opened for asking questions to ChatGPT.

 3. Solve captchas if you are prompted and continue.